MobileROS/MobileROS/details.md

 ## Launch File Configuration and Management

-WirelessROS employs a structured approach to launch file configuration that enables flexible deployment and configuration management:
+MobileROS employs a structured approach to launch file configuration that enables flexible deployment and configuration management:

 1. **Hierarchical Launch Structure**: The implementation uses a hierarchical launch file structure with:

-   - A master launch file (`wireless_ros.launch`) that coordinates the overall system startup
+   - A master launch file (`mobile_ros.launch`) that coordinates the overall system startup
    - Component-specific launch files that can be included or excluded based on deployment needs
    - Parameter-only launch files that define configuration sets for different operational scenarios